Add easy-to-install traffic safety beacons, signs, and street lighting

 Combine these safety devices for an even more robust solution at particularly challenging locations.

 Improving walkability in your community with a well-planned safety update can boost the local economy, reduce traffic congestion, and encourage community participation.
-Learn more about the benefits of adding outdoor lighting as well as traffic beacons.
+Learn more about the benefits of adding overhead crosswalk lighting as well as traffic beacons.